What is content modeling

 - Similar to content items, contain filled elements

-- Typical use case is a slideshow, attachments, poll, one-time images
+- A typical use case is a slideshow, attachments, poll, one-time images

 Use when the item is tightly related to the parent content item only.
 When a second use appears, or you want to decouple the workflow, convert it into a content item.